navneet-28/simple-Calculator/README.md

 # simple-Calculator
-a simple calculator app using Kivy framework
+a simple calculator app using Kivy framework,involving Python OOP concepts. clone it and enjoy.